haveno-dex/haveno-docs/docs/the-project/payment_methods/IMPS.md

 You can sell XMR with IMPS on Haveno in 2 waysː

 - Make an offer to sell XMR on the INR market.
-- ke an offer to sell XMR on the INR market.
+- Take an offer to sell XMR on the INR market.

 When the offer is confirmed Haveno will provide with the XMR Buyer with your IMPS details for you to complete the payment.
 They should send payment at their first opportunity and confirm they have done so in Haveno by clicking 'payment started'.